nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 ![screenshot23](../assets/images/year_of_the_fox/screenshot23.png)

-We can run `shutdown` as root!
+It appears that we can run `shutdown` as root.
 I looked on GTFOBins, but was unable to find any existing way we can exploit this binary.

 Let's take a closer look at `shutdown`: